The muon $g-2$ in an Aligned 2-Higgs Doublet Model with Right-Handed Neutrinos

 Such a sequence of measurements has generated growing interest in the particle physics community and several extensions of the SM have been proposed and analysed as possible origins of this result.
 Here, we study $a_\mu$ in a 2HDM with RH neutrinos and Aligned Yukawa couplings.
 In this class of models, one can account for the aforementioned deviations through two-loop effects generated by a light CP-odd neutral Higgs state ($A$) in combination with charged leptons.
 In fact, after improving the determination of the fine structure constant, it recently turned out that there is also a significant difference between the experimental result of the electron anomalous magnetic moment and the corresponding SM prediction.
-In our BSM scenario, possible deviations in $a_e$ can be obtained through one-loop effects generated by the exchange of RH neutrinos and charged Higgs bosons.
+In our BSM scenario, possible deviations in $a_e$ can be obtained through one-loop effects generated by the exchange of RH neutrinos and charged Higgs bosons and by exploiting the lepton non-universality that naturally arises in RH neutrino models (we exploited RH neutrinos coupling predominantly to the first lepton family).
 Notably, the A2HDM with RH neutrinos can explain the two (potential) anomalies over the same region of parameter space.
+We refer to \cite{DelleRose:2020oaa} for more details.
 Crucially, this phenomenology also requires the $H^\pm$ and $A$ states to be relatively light, so that their pair production processes have a sizeable cross section at the LHC, thereby enabling one to fingerprint this A2HDM with RH neutrinos in the years to come.